wmelvin/flask-file-up/README.md

 # File Upload App using Flask

+---

+**UPDATE 2024-12-14:** This is no longer a *work-in-progress*.
+This experiment is done.
+Keeping the notes below as-is.
+Archiving the repository for reference.

+---

 > This is a work-in-progress demo.
 If it works out, a LICENSE will be added when it is done.
 Otherwise this repository will probably go away.

 <sub>Created: 2022-10-18</sub>